NVK2016/MongoDbScrapper/README.md

 to install all the required packages to scarpe the site.

-3. the site can be access using the above heroku link.
+3. the site can be access using the above heroku link. need to publish it yet.

 ## Screenshots

+### Owner

+Namita Shenai -